Sign In / Sign Out

 - Map and Locations

 The School of Public Affairs offers a concentration in American Indian studies as part of the BS in public service and public policy.
-This concentration emphasizes tribal sovereignty, cultural integrity and identity of the American Indian nations and peoples, creating a learning environment conducive to critical and creative thought.
+This concentration program emphasizes tribal sovereignty, cultural integrity and identity of the American Indian nations and peoples, creating a learning environment conducive to critical and creative thought.

 Public Service and Public Policy (American Indian Studies) (BS)